5 Steps to Overcome Imposter Syndrome

 Simon Sinek nailed it when he said, “People don’t buy what you do; they buy why you do it.”

-Your clients aren't just hiring you to take photos - they're trusting you to document their wedding day.
+They’re trusting you to document their wedding day with photos.
 Let that purpose sink in deep and fuel your confidence.

 Step #2 - “Repetition is the Mother of Skill”